AvChilds/stock_market_analysis_prediction/README.md

 ## Exploring The Repository

-There are 4 folders:
+There are 5 folders:
 1. Raw_Data: This contains the initial stock screening raw data file used for the initial feature analysis
+2. Financial_Feature_Analysis
-3. CFG_Data_Analysis_Files
+3. Cleaned_Data
-4. Cleaned_Data
+4. Macroeconomics_Analysis
-5. Results
+5. ML_Predictive_Modelling

 ### 1. Raw_Data ###
 This contains 2 files:
 - Stock_Screening V2: This is the initial dataset that was used for ALL feature analysis.
 - Stock_Screening Live: This is used later in the project during the machine learning piece.
 It is used in the Stock_Screening_Project file.

-### 2. CFG_Data_Analysis_Files ###
+### 2. Financial_Feature_Analysis ###
-This folder contains 9 different files where all the data cleaning and analysis was completed.
+This folder contains 8 different files where all the data cleaning and analysis was completed.

 ### 3. Cleaned_Data ###
 This folder contains all of the cleaned data sets that were exported for the machine learning aspect of this project.

-### 4. Results ###
+### 4. Macroeconomics_Analysis ###
+This folder contains all of the cleaned data sets that were exported for the machine learning aspect of this project.

+### 5. ML_Predictive_Modelling ###
-This folder contains an exported csv file which occurs during the execution of the Stock_Screening_Project code.
+This folder contains the Stock_Screening_Project ML & Predictive modelling file along with an exported csv file which occurs during the execution of the Stock_Screening_Project code.
 The file contains "The Top 10 stocks which are likely to outperform the market".

 ## Getting Started